top of page

 What's the definition of vinyasa yoga?

 Vinyasa yoga has several different meanings.
-The word vinyasa comes from Sanskrit—the ancient Indian language that is used in yoga.
+The word vinyasa comes from Sanskrit, the ancient Indian language used in yoga.

-Vinyasa yoga is a dynamic practice where you move through a flow of different yoga poses.
+Vinyasa yoga is a dynamic practice where you move through a flowing sequence of different yoga poses linked together.

 What's the history and origin of vinyasa yoga?

-The origins and history of the style of vinyasa yoga can be traced back to the teaching lineage of Tirumalai Krishnamacharya—often known as the father of modern yoga.
-Krishnamacharya was arguably the most influential yoga teachers in the 20th century.
+The history of all styles of modern-day physical yoga, including vinyasa yoga, can be traced back to the teaching lineage of Tirumalai Krishnamacharya—often known as the father of modern yoga.
+Krishnamacharya was arguably the most influential yoga teacher in the 20th century.

 One of the principles of Krishnamacharya’s teaching that I find most notable is the balance he found between using set sequences and tailoring yoga practices to individual needs.

-In his earlier teaching Krishnamacharya focused on using set sequences to help students build a disciplined practice and move in a meditative flow.
-While his later years, Krishnamacharya concentrated far more on the needs of each individual student, providing them personal practices tailored to their individual needs.
+In his earlier teaching, Krishnamacharya focused on using set sequences to help students build a disciplined practice and move in a meditative flow.
+In his later years, Krishnamacharya concentrated far more on each student's needs, providing them with personal practices tailored to their individual needs.

-Pattabhi Jois is the founder of ashtanga vinyasa yoga, which is moving dynamically through set sequences.
-While Iyengar brought a different approach of using props, alignment and breaking down the pose into different elements.
+Pattabhi Jois founded Ashtanga Vinyasa yoga, which involves moving dynamically through set sequences learnt through a linear approach.
+Iyengar, on the other hand, took a different approach, using props, alignment, and breaking down the pose into different elements.

 history of vinyasa yoga